Types Of Mortgage Refinance: Which Option Is Right For You?

 A VA Streamline Refinance (also referred to as VA IRRRL) is an option available to military veterans and active service members with Department of Veterans Affairs (VA) loans.

-This type of streamline refinance allows VA loan borrowers to potentially lower their monthly payments and interest rates, shorten or lengthen their term or shift from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage.
+This type of streamline refinance allows VA loan borrowers to potentially lower their monthly payments and interest rates, shorten or lengthen their loan term or switch from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage.
 They also pay a lower VA funding fee.
-If you’re a veteran, service member or surviving spouse of a veteran with a VA loan, you can likely get a VA IRRRL – you’ll just need to provide proof of residence to your lender in order to officially qualify.
+If you’re a veteran, service member or surviving spouse of a veteran with a VA loan, you can likely get a VA IRRRL – you’ll just need to provide proof of residence to your lender to qualify.

 6. USDA Streamline Refinance

-A USDA Streamline Refinance allows borrowers of United States Department of Agriculture (USDA) loans with little equity in their homes to potentially lower their interest rate and change their loan term while avoiding the need for additional home appraisals or inspections on their property.
+A USDA Streamline Refinance allows borrowers of U.S. Department of Agriculture (USDA) loans with little equity in their homes to potentially lower their interest rate and change their loan term while avoiding additional home appraisals or inspections on their property.

 Depending on your specific qualifications – including whether the mortgaged property is your primary residence, the age and number of payments made on your original loan, your DTI ratio and your credit score – you can choose between a USDA Standard Streamline or a USDA Streamline-Assist Refinance.